percosis-labs/percosis/networks/genesis-validators.md

 ```

 If the software version does not match, then please check your `$PATH`
-to ensure the correct `osmosisd` is running.
+to ensure the correct `percosisd` is running.

-### Save your Chain ID in osmosisd config
+### Save your Chain ID in percosisd config

-Osmosis reintroduces the client-side config that was removed in earlier
+Percosis reintroduces the client-side config that was removed in earlier
 Stargate versions of the Cosmos SDK.

 If you haven't done so already, please save the mainnet chain-id to your